Youth and Family Services

 Youth Assistance Program – Diversion Services

-Growth Works’ Youth Assistance Program (YAP) is a community-based program whose mission is to strengthen youth and families, and prevent and decrease delinquency, neglect, and abuse through community involvement.
-The program is intended to divert at risk youth from further involvement in the juvenile justice system.
-Local courts, school districts, and municipalities support these initiatives focusing on the goal of creating highly successful individuals.
+Growth Works’ Youth Assistance Program (YAP) is a community-based prevention and diversion program whose mission is to strengthen youth and families, decrease delinquency and prevent formal involvement in the youth justice system.

 Who qualifies for the YAP?

-The Growth Works Youth Assistance Program is available to individuals who reside in Wayne County between the ages of 11-17 exhibiting at-risk behavior.
-The goal of the YAP is to reduce incidents of interaction with the juvenile justice system.
-The Wayne County Juvenile Court, local District Courts, police agencies, school districts, and parents make referrals.
+The Growth Works Youth Assistance Program is available to youth aged 11-17.5 who reside in Wayne County.
+The Wayne County Juvenile Court, local District Courts, police agencies, school districts, and parents can make referrals.

 Where does the YAP take place?